Search for answers or browse our resource library.

 Plan to Support Decision-Making

-Your youth’s financial plans should also include thought about their ability to manage their own finances and make financial decisions, like signing contracts.
+Your family’s financial planning should also include a discussion about your young adult’s ability to manage their own finances and make financial decisions, like signing contracts.
 For a young adult who may need limited support to pay bills, manage a bank account, or debit or credit cards a Supported Decision-Making Agreement or Power of Attorney for Finances may be good tools to consider.
-Families may choose to petition for Guardianship for a person who is not able to make informed decisions.
-This is the most restrictive tool for your youth and your family must think carefully about its benefits.
+Families may choose to petition for Guardianship of a person who is not able to make informed decisions.
+This is the most restrictive tool for your youth and families should think carefully about its benefits.

 Do I Need to Work with a Professional?

-**Note: Many of the tools and resources included in this fact sheet do not require a professional and can be completed on your own.
+**Note: Many of the tools and resources shared here do not require a professional and can be completed on your own.

 INFORMATION AND RESOURCES